Here is an introduction to our foodbank.

 When people come to us for help we try to get to the root cause of the ‘crisis’ and direct them to where they can obtain help to resolve the problems they are facing.

-We run five foodbanks a week across the district at different times/days/locations.
+We run six foodbanks a week across the district at different times/days/locations.
 Most clients tend to use the foodbank nearest to them due to lack of transport and cost of bus fare.
 For details of our locations, click here.

 St Albans and District Foodbank‘s volunteers are led by our Trustees, who are: